-Transfer applicants are admitted under the General Admissions Policy.
-Upon application to the College, transfer credit is evaluated and notification of transfer credit shall be made available to the applicant electronically or in writing within 2 weeks upon receipt of the external college transcript(s).
+BCC admits transfer applicants under the General Admissions Policy.
+Upon application to the College, the Office of the Registrar reviews transfer credit and electronically notifies the students of credit applied within 2 weeks of receipt of the external college transcript(s).

 Transfer applicants must submit official transcripts of courses completed at all institutions of higher education they have previously attended.

-For course(s) to be accepted as transfer credit, the following criteria must be met:
+The applicant is required to have official International high school and post-secondary transcripts translated by a professional translation agency prior to submission.

+Acceptable transfer course(s) must meet the following criteria:

-- The course(s) being transferred must be from another regionally accredited institution. - The course(s) must have been completed with the letter grade of "C" or better. - The course(s) credit must be greater than or equal to the number of semester hours (or converted quarter hours) of the corresponding BCC course, and be equivalent to an active course in the Catalog and Student Handbook and/or NCCCS Common Course Library. - The course(s) must be equivalent to required and elective courses in the program of study for which the applicant seeks admission.
+- The course(s) must be from another regionally accredited institution. - You must have earned a letter grade of "C" or better for the course. - The course(s) credit must be greater than or equal to the number of semester hours (or converted quarter hours) of the corresponding BCC course, and be equivalent to an active course in the Catalog and Student Handbook and/or NCCCS Common Course Library.

+The course(s) must be equivalent to required and elective courses in the program of study for which the applicant seeks admission.